 Five Reasons to Linger Longer This Fall

 Telluride’s spectacular summers are no secret.
 Visitors escape to this small mountain hamlet to hike its rugged trails, bike its meandering single track, fish its pristine rivers, and party at its world-class music festivals.
-All summer the town explodes, just like its epic fourth of July fireworks.

 But as summer comes to a close, the deep greens in the mountains change to the bright yellows of fall, the summer visitors disperse and the town quiets.
 If summer in Telluride is the funnest date you’ve ever had, then fall is a long quiet romantic dinner that you hope never ends.
 It’s the same box canyon and quaint Main Street lined by independent shops, restaurants, cafes and yoga studios –yet it seems different—sleepier, slower, more intimate.
 Ironically, the shorter days of fall offer Telluride’s visitors, and residents alike, more time to linger.